andrew-spade-acn/d3-react-presentation/PITCHME.md

 ---

-#### React
+### React

-* A framework for creating modular and encapsulated components, composed together for complex UIs
+* A declarative framework for building components, composed together for complex UIs
-* Declarative, with components supported by JSX and component lifecycle methods
+* Easy to learn, supported by JSX and component lifecycle methods
-* Built for performance, leveraging the Virtual DOM and a powerful reconciliation algorithm
+* Built for performance, leveraging the virtual DOM and a powerful reconciliation algorithm

 +++
 In React: